andresarguedas/pubh7462_hw1_argue039/src/homework1-andres-arguedas.md

 Overall, there seems to be a relatively clear separation between the three species of penguins according to both their flipper and bill lengths.
-Specifically, Gentoo penguins seem to have the highest flippers, overall, while chinstrap penguin’s have longer bills than adelies.
-There are some penguins which seem to be smaller than the others in their species, and thus this separation is not exactly perfect, but it seems to be relatively good with only these two variables.
+Specifically, Gentoo penguins seem to have the longest flippers, overall, while chinstrap penguin’s have longer bills than adelies.
+There are some penguins which seem to be relatively smaller than others in their species, and thus this separation is not exactly perfect, but it seems to be good for only using these two variables.
 Nevertheless, there might be further differences if we additionally separate the penguins according to their sex, which is presented in the following figure:

 ``` r
 # Create a scatterplot of penguin's bill and flipper length, by species and sex